fvisin/reseg/README.md

 information you need can be found by following this link: http://deeplearning.net/software/theano/

+#### Install other dependencies

+This software relies on some amazing third-party software libraries.
+You can install them with *pip*:
+`pip install <--user> lasagne matplotlib Pillow progressbar2 pydot-ng retrying scikit-image scikit-learn tabulate`
+*(Use the `--user` option if you don't want to install them globally or you don't have sudo privileges on your machine.)*

 #### Download the CamVid dataset

 Download the CamVid dataset from